BU-ECE-Senior-Design/03-Miniproject-2026-27/README.md

 ## Contribution Workflow

-We want each team member to contribute work products and to host these including documentation in the repo with version control
+We want each team member to contribute work products and to host these including documentation in the repo with version control (software, firmware, schematics, BOMs, CAD models, etc.) All can be managed in the repo with version control.

 1. Decompose the project into units to assign to each named team member
 2. Team members do the work and produce work artifiacts